wso2/docs-is/en/docs/deploy/docker.md

 	<EXTERNAL-IP>	<RELEASE_NAME>
 	```

-3. Try navigating to `https://<RELEASE_NAME>/carbon` from your favorite browser.
+3. Navigate to `https://<RELEASE_NAME>/carbon` on a new browser window.

 ### Try it Out

 You can now test the functionalities of WSO2 Identity Server with your app.
-You can alternatively choose a sample app from [here](../../learn/deploying-the-sample-app) and follow the steps given to deploy the chosen application.
+You can alternatively choose a sample app from [here](../../samples/overview) and follow the steps given to deploy the chosen application.

 Make sure you add the proxy port configuration to `<KUBERNETES_HOME>/advanced/is-pattern-1/values.yaml`.